- How do I donate online?

 I would like to have a Move to Amend speaker come to my area, how do I go about arranging this?

-In the tradition of the mighty Populist Movement, Move to Amend's experienced and acclaimed speakers will be crisscrossing the country in 2012, spreading the word about the campaign to amend the constitution and inspiring action!
+In the tradition of the mighty Populist Movement, Move to Amend's experienced and acclaimed speakers crisscross the country, spreading the word about the campaign to amend the constitution and inspiring action!
 Find out when we'll be in your area and sign up to host an event here.

-If you have questions about bringing a Move to Amend speaker to your community please send an email to with “Speaker Request” in the subject.
-Please note that we are already booked through 2012 so if you have a particular date in mind, we may not be able to accommodate it.
+If you have questions about bringing a Move to Amend speaker to your community please send an email to [email protected](link sends e-mail) with “Speaker Request” in the subject.
+Please note that we are already booked through this year so if you have a particular date in mind, we may not be able to accommodate it.
 We will do our best!

 What is a Move to Amend resolution, what is the purpose of working to get one passed and are there example resolutions available?